Transformers Implement Functional Gradient Descent to Learn Non-Linear Functions In Context: Optimization Landscape Results

-where $a_\ell, b_\ell, c_\ell \in \R$. \end{theorem} The formal version of Theorem \ref{t:informal_master_full} is stated as Theorem \ref{t:master_full} in Appendix \ref{s:main_theorem_full}; the proof can be found in Appendix \ref{ss:proof:t:master_full}.
-Unlike to Theorem \ref{t:informal_master_sparse}, the matrix $A_\ell$ is generally not $0$ (we also verify this empirically); thus the covariates $\tx{\ell}$ are transformed each layer.
+The formal version of Theorem \ref{t:informal_master_full} is stated as Theorem \ref{t:master_full} in Appendix \ref{s:main_theorem_full}; the proof can be found in Appendix \ref{ss:proof:t:master_full}.
+Unlike in Theorem \ref{t:informal_master_sparse}, the matrix $A_\ell$ is not $0$; thus the covariates $\tx{\ell}$ are transformed each layer.
 If $\th$ matches a kernel $\K$, we can verify (using same steps as Proposition \ref{p:rkhs_descent_transformer_construction}) that the Transformer dynamics \ref{e:dynamics_Z} implements an algorithm that interleaves functional gradient descent steps with transformations of the covariates.
+We refer the readers to \eqref{e:dynamic_XY_full_proof} in the proof of Theorem \ref{t:master_full} for an explicit description of the algorithm implemented by the choice of parameters in \eqref{e:t:informal_full}.

 We leave interpretation of this algorithm as future work.
 We note here that, when $\th$ is linear (see Example \ref{ex:linear}), Theorem \ref{t:informal_master_full} implies Theorem 4 of \cite{ahn2023transformers}, which is similar to the GD++ construction of \cite{von2022transformers}.
 In this case, each covariate transformation step can be shown to improve the condition number of the empirical least squares loss.